 Cost-effective and user-friendly.

-Typically single-user systems but can be connected to networks.
+Typically, single-user systems can be connected to networks.

 Example: Dell Inspiron (Desktop), MacBook Pro (Laptop), iPad (Tablet).

 Workstations

 Workstations are high-performance personal computers specifically engineered to handle demanding technical or scientific applications.
 Unlike standard desktop computers, workstations are built with superior hardware components, making them ideal for professionals in fields such as engineering, architecture, and graphic design.
 These users often engage in resource-intensive tasks like 3D rendering, animation, and computer-aided design (CAD), which require significant processing power and memory.
 As a result, workstations are equipped with powerful multi-core processors, large amounts of RAM, and advanced graphics cards to ensure smooth operation and efficiency during complex computations.
 One of the defining features of workstations is their ability to support specialized software applications that require enhanced capabilities.
 For instance, they often run advanced design and modeling software that demands precise calculations and high-quality graphics output.
 Additionally, workstations may offer expanded storage options and connectivity features, allowing users to manage large datasets and collaborate effectively on projects.
 Overall, workstations bridge the gap between regular personal computers and more powerful systems, providing professionals with the tools they need to execute intricate tasks efficiently and effectively.